IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host_profile.html.markdown

 * `id` - The unique identifier of the DedicatedHostProfile.
 * `class` - The product class this dedicated host profile belongs to.

-* `family` - The product family this dedicated host profile belongs toThe enumerated values for this property are expected to expand in the future.
-When processing this property, check for and log unknown values.
-Optionally halt processing and surface the error, or bypass the resource on which the unexpected property value was encountered.
+* `family` - The product family this dedicated host profile belongs to.

 * `href` - The URL for this dedicated host.